drausin/libri/deploy/cloud/README.md

 Initialize the cluster with

+    go run cluster.go init \
-    ./libri-cluster.sh init /path/to/clusters
+        --outDir /path/to/clusters
+        --clusterName my-test-cluster \
+        --bucket my-bucket-name \
+        --gcpProject my-gcp-project \

 where `/path/to/clusters/dir` is the directory to create the cluster subdirectory in.

-If you're going to start with a minikube cluster, just enter `none` for the GCP-related prompts.
 The `terraform.tfvars` file created in the cluster directory has settings (like number of librarians) that can you can change if you want, though the default should be reasonable enough to start.

 #### Planning

 To see what would be created upon spinning up a cluster called `my-cluster`, use

-    ./libri-cluster.sh plan /path/to/clusters/my-cluster
+    go run cluster.go plan -c /path/to/clusters/my-cluster

 You should first see Terraform plans and then planned dry run Kubernetes resources.
 If creating cluster on minikube add `--minikube`

-    ./libri-cluster.sh plan /path/to/clusters/my-cluster --minikube
+    go run cluster.go plan -c /path/to/clusters/my-cluster --minikube

 #### Applying

 Create the cluster and resources with

-    ./libri-cluster.sh apply /path/to/clusters/my-cluster
+    go run cluster.go apply -c /path/to/clusters/my-cluster

 which will first create the Terraform infrastructure and the the Kubernetes resources.
 If using minikube, you can add the `--notf` as with the plan `command`.

-    ./libri-cluster.sh apply /path/to/clusters/my-cluster --minikube
+    go run cluster.go apply -c /path/to/clusters/my-cluster --minikube

 You should see the the resources being created (Terraform resources can take up to 5 minutes).
 See the created pods with